 The company that makes BlackBerry, Research in Motion, had only 5 percent of the global smartphone market in 2012.
 That was down from 11 percent the year before.
 That's according to the market research firm iSuppli.
 Also in the 5 percent club: Nokia and HTC.

-It's MORNING EDITION, from NPR News.
-I'm Renee Montagne.
+That's the business news on MORNING EDITION, from NPR News.
+I'm David Greene.